framesurge/perseus/README.md

 ## Roadmap

-### Pre-beta

-These tasks still need to be done before Perseus can be pushed to v0.1.0.

-- [ ] Support providing request data to SSR renderers

 ### Pre-stable

 These tasks still need to be done before Perseus can be pushed to v1.0.0.

+* [x] Create a custom CLI as a harness for apps without riediculous amounts of configuration needed
 - [ ] Support custom template hierarchies
-- [ ] Create a custom CLI as a harness for apps without riediculous amounts of configuration needed
 - [ ] Support i18n out of the box
 - [ ] (Maybe) Implement custom router
-- [ ] Pre-built integrations for Actix Web and AWS Lambda
+- [ ] Pre-built integrations for Actix Web (done) and AWS Lambda (todo)

 ### Beyond